evoluteur/evolutility-ui-react/README.md

 Evolutility-UI-React is a set of **model-driven views** to [Browse](#Browse), [Edit](#Edit), [List](#List), [Cards](#Cards), [Charts](#Charts), and [Stats](#Stats).

 With it you can easily build CRUD applications by writing models rather than code.
-It use GraphQL with [Hasura](https://hasura.io).
-No hand-coding is necessary.
+It uses [Hasura](https://hasura.io) GraphQL backend.
+No hand-coding is necessary!

 ![Edit](public/screenshots/one-edit.png)